-Note: For all enquiries, please contact Student Services Officer on Level 6 at Liverpool Street Campus.
+Note: For all enquiries, please contact Student Services Officer on Level 8 at Market Street Campus - Head office.

 In the event of a planned relocation of the Institute, we will notify both ASQA and all students at least 20 working days prior to the relocation taking place.
 This notification will provide details of our new address, a map of how to get there and other details relevant to the relocation and student studies during this transition period.